scylladb/scylla-rust-driver/scylla/src/routing/locator/tablets.md

 The tablet version is an opaque 64-bit hash of the tablet's ordered replica list (not a monotonic counter); only its bit pattern is meaningful.
 Because V2 is experimental its wire name and payload are subject to change.

+# Leader-aware routing for strongly-consistent tables

+For a strongly-consistent (Raft-based) keyspace — one created with `consistency = 'global'`, reflected in [`Keyspace::consistency_mode`] as [`ConsistencyMode::Global`] — the server orders each tablet's V2 replica list with the Raft leader first.
+The driver stores the replicas in payload order, so `replicas[0]` is the leader.
+The built-in load balancing policy uses this to route leader-requiring requests straight to the leader, saving the extra coordinator-to-leader hop.

+A request is routed to the leader only once the tablet's V2 replica mapping has been cached (so `replicas[0]` really is the leader), and then whenever its consistency level is anything other than `ONE` or `LOCAL_ONE`:

+- writes to such a keyspace must use `QUORUM`/`LOCAL_QUORUM` (the server rejects `ONE`/`LOCAL_ONE` writes), so they always reach the leader — and a write sent to a follower would only be bounced to it anyway;
+- reads at `ONE`/`LOCAL_ONE` may be served by any replica, so they keep the normal load-spreading routing;
+- all other reads go to the leader.

+This mirrors the Python driver's behavior.
+The cached-version requirement matters because `replicas[0]` is leader-ordered only for a mapping learned from a `TABLETS_ROUTING_V2` payload;
+a tablet with no cached version — one sourced from the older `TABLETS_ROUTING_V1` path, or left over from before a consistency-mode change — is not leader-ordered, so such a request is routed normally instead of being treated as a leader hint.
+The same holds until a versioned mapping arrives, and for eventually-consistent keyspaces.
+The decision itself lives in the load balancing policy.

+[`Keyspace::consistency_mode`]: crate::cluster::metadata::Keyspace::consistency_mode
+[`ConsistencyMode::Global`]: crate::cluster::metadata::ConsistencyMode::Global